 Doctor of Philosophy

-Students must complete six graduate-level chemistry courses, including at least one core course from each of four traditional areas, analytical, biochemistry, organic, inorganic, and physical.
+Students must complete six graduate-level chemistry courses, including at least one core course from each of four traditional areas chosen from analytical, biochemistry, organic, inorganic, and physical.
 The student must pass four cumulative examinations, present and successfully defend a dissertation prospectus/research proposal, and pass a final oral examination for defense of the dissertation.

 The Ph.D. degree is the terminal degree in chemistry and designed for those who intend to seek employment as a professional chemist in academia,industrial, or government research laboratories, or in other vocations where specialized knowledge in chemistry is desired or required.